YousefSalahKassem/e-shopy/README.md

-# Thawani Mobile Application
+# Flutter Provider Boilerplate for Kortobaa

-Welcome to Thawani mobile application before writing any code please read the instructions below. and for the Wiki and in details tech rules please go to [Wiki Page](https://github.com/thawani-technologies/MobileAppAlpha/blob/master/wiki.md)
+Welcome to Flutter Provider Boilerplate for Kortobaa before writing any code please read the instructions below. and for the Wiki and in details tech rules please go to [Wiki Page](https://github.com/kortobaa/Flutter-boilerplate/blob/master/wiki.md)

 ## Architecture